DeVuDeveloper/pc-shop/README.md

 ## Description 🏗️

-PC Shop Web App.
+shop-77a2e Web App.
 User can list products, add in basket and add shiping adress and make payment.
 Admin can create products.
 User can signup with email, google, github and fb.

 <p align="right">(<a href="#top">back to top</a>)</p>